Buying Your First Home?

 See below for eligibility criteria for your state or territory:

 - Victoria – a $10,000 grant for buying or building a new home valued up to $750,000.
-You can find more information specific to the Victorian FHOG here.
+Find out more information specific to the Victorian FHOG.

-- Queensland – a $15,000 grant to buy or build a new home valued up to $750,000.
-You can find more information specific to the Queensland FHOG here.
+- Queensland – Up to $30,000 grant to buy or build a new home valued up to $750,000.
+Find out more information specific to the Queensland FHOG.

 - WA – a $10,000 grant for buying or building a new home valued up to $750,000 (south of the 26th parallel) or $1 million (north of the 26th parallel).
-You can find more information specific to the Western Australian FHOG here.
+Find out more information specific to the Western Australian FHOG.

 - Tasmania – up to $30,000 grant for buying or building a new home.
-You can find more information specific to the Tasmanian FHOG here.
+Find out more information specific to the Tasmanian FHOG.

-- NT - a $10,000 grant for buying or building a new home of any value.
-You can find more information specific to the Northern Territory FHOG here.
+- NT - A $50,000 grant for buying or building a new home of any value. $10,000 for purchasing an established home.
+Find out more information specific to the Northern Territory FHOG.

 Lenders' Mortgage Insurance is insurance that protects the lender from financial loss if you’re not able to make your repayments and default on the loan.